OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/ibm-rational-clearquest.md

 ## User privileges

-* Create one user of IBM Rational ClearQuest dedicated to OpsHub Integration Manager.
+* Create one user of IBM Rational ClearQuest dedicated to <code class="expression">space.vars.SITENAME</code>.
 This user shouldn't be able to do any operation from system's user interface.
 * Integration user should have privileges of an 'Active User', through which they must be able to create/update records and create/execute queries.

 ## Enable Team Web

-For OpsHub Integration Manager to integrate with IBM Rational ClearQuest, IBM Rational ClearQuest team server must be installed and running.
+For <code class="expression">space.vars.SITENAME</code> to integrate with IBM Rational ClearQuest, IBM Rational ClearQuest team server must be installed and running.

 ## CM API jar(s) configuration